wayneonn/wayneonn/README.md

 These principles are my north star, guiding me to build software that doesn't just work, but works wonders for others, aspiring to leave a positive imprint on the future.
 Here's a bit more about what makes me tick:

-- 🛠️ **Technical Virtuosity:** I thrive on mastering the intricacies of technology to push the boundaries of what's possible.
+- 🛠️ **Technical Mastery:** I thrive on mastering the intricacies of technology to push the boundaries of what's possible.
 - 🚀 **Innovative Mindset:** For me, every problem is a stepping stone to innovation.
 - 💼 **Professional Responsibility:** I hold myself accountable to deliver not just results, but results that resonate with impact and integrity.
 - 🔍 **Purposeful Work:** I'm driven by work that matters — projects that might one day influence the world for the better.